Mike Ehrmantraut: Season 5

-Mike joins Walt and Jesse in a new organization, with Jesse and Walt producing meth in a mobile lab operated inside the tented homes of a fumigation company's customers.
+Mike initially refuses Walt and Jesse's offer to join their operation, but after learning about the accounts being seized, including his own, and learning of Lydia's attempts to dispose of him and the men, Mike agrees to join.
+The new plan has Jesse and Walt producing meth in a mobile lab operated inside the tented homes of a fumigation company's customers.
 When Lydia suspects the DEA is tracking the methylamine Madrigal supplies, she provides Mike, Walt, and Jesse with information on a train that includes a tanker car of methylamine.
 They arrange to steal a large quantity without detection, but Todd Alquist, an employee of the fumigation company who aids in the robbery, shoots and kills a young boy who witnessed it.
-Wanting no part of this brutality, Mike and Jesse sell their share of the methylamine to Declan, a drug dealer from Phoenix, while Walt produces the meth Declan distributes.
-Mike agrees to continue paying Gus's former employees from his share of the methylamine sale in order to ensure their continued silence.
+Wanting no more part of this brutality, Mike and Jesse decide to sell their share of the methylamine to Declan, a drug dealer from Phoenix.
+During a conversation about leaving the business, Mike gives Jesse the idea of starting over a new life in Alaska.

+Walt refuses to leave the business and instead conducts a plan to let Declan distribute his own meth, while still giving Mike his buy-out share, which Declan agrees to.
+Mike agrees to continue paying Gus' former employees from his share of the methylamine sale in order to ensure their continued silence.
 The DEA identifies Mike's connection to Gus, but he removes evidence from his home and hides getaway money in a "go bag" at the airport, so a police search of his home turns up nothing.
 The police identify the attorney Mike has been using to make the payments to Gus' former employees, then locate the money he has been saving for Stacey and Kaylee.
 Intending to flee, Mike asks Saul to retrieve his go bag.
 Walt retrieves it instead, and meets with Mike.
 Intending to have Mike's associates killed in prison to protect his identity, Walt demands their names in exchange for the bag.
 Mike refuses and chastises Walt, pointing out that he is responsible for the difficult situation they are in as he had killed Gus in the first place.
 In revenge, Walt shoots him with the gun from the go bag.
 After following a mortally wounded Mike to the edge of a river, Walt realizes he could have simply asked Lydia for the names.
 As Walt begins to apologize, Mike stops him, saying "Shut the fuck up, and let me die in peace", before collapsing and dying by the riverbank.
 Walt and Todd then secretly dissolve his body in acid.